thegatesdev/maple/README.md

 For me, Maple is a replacement / improvement to the SpigotMC Configuration API, commonly used in Minecraft plugins.
 It is quite broken and slow, and does not at all fit my needs.

-## Help me
+## Contribute

-Feel free to contribute to this project by submitting a pull request.
+Please submit a pull request if you feel like it!

 ## The bottom

-You've reached the bottom of this readme.
-This means I can freely plug anything I want now.
+Congrats, you've reached the bottom of this tiny documentation.
+Go buy a flower for someone.

-- *I don't actually have anything to plug*